 Thanks to its location, there are so many great day trips from Toronto that don’t require hours in the car.
+This list of best day trips from Toronto dish up a gorgeous dose of nature and charming towns for a breath of fresh air away from the city.

 While there is plenty to do in Toronto, in less than two hours, you can find yourself on beautiful hiking trails, swimming in lakes, or even visiting friendly alpacas.